 In 1988 Steven produced the world's first home

 entertainment video of computer animation, called "State of the Art of Computer Animation".
 He then decided to focus the company solely on producing these videos and theatrical presentations of computer animation.
 Pacific Arts Video distributed this first product on VHS and Image Entertainment distributed the Laser Discs, which were sold around the world.
 The video won the "Best Video Art" award from the American Film Institute at their American Video

 Conference Awards Show in November of 1988.

 Developing innovative new ways to showcase the talents of the world's best computer animation artists was the ongoing focus of the business.
-A key goal was to bring these "hidden treasures" to light via consumer products, which would also provide a revenue stream for those artists.
-A total of 25 videos have been produced, many being distributed by Sony Music.
+A key goal was to bring these hidden treasures to light via consumer products, which would also provide a revenue stream for those artists.
+A total of 25 videos have been produced, being distributed by Miramar and Sony Music.

 I think I have always been drawn

-to innovative and imaginative imagery.
+to cutting-edge imaginative imagery.
 I remember eagerly waiting each week to watch a PBS

 show that was devoted to new video art, featuring video synthesizers and other analog